carpentries-incubator/ml4bio-workshop/_episodes/05-log-regression.md

 L1 will regularize such that one feature weight goes to 0.
 We can see the classifier ignores that feature in its decision boundary.

+##### L2 Penalty

+L2 reguralization or ridge reguralization makes the weights of less important features to be very small values.
+The higher the C, the smaller the feature weights.

 {% include links.md %}